Cohort 4a and Cohort 7 GP Vaccination (aged 16-59) – updated 14/04/21

 Please note, both of the above groups will be vaccinated with Pfizer vaccine (2 doses, 4 weeks apart), commencing with vaccinating patients in Cohort 4a first then follow up service for Cohort 7.

 Applications Now Closed for Cohort 4a & Cohort 7

 - Thank you for applications received for the above, Doctors are currently reviewing.

 - We will be getting a limited number of vaccines.

 - Submitting an application does not guarantee a vaccine.

 - Service is Strictly for Registered Patients of Fairview Medical Centre & Clontarf Family Practice ONLY

 - Appointments will be Allocated to the Sickest Patients in these cohorts

-- An appointment will be issued by SMS 1-2 days in advance of service.
+- An appointment will be issued by SMS 1-2 days in advance of the service, next clinic

 - Our lines need to be kept free for Medical Emergencies and Standard Daily Services.

 - We are not taking calls regarding this service, all information necessary is available on our website (including clinic dates when confirmed).

 - When Clinic Dates Confirmed (end of May), an SMS Appointment will be issued to patients who were allocated a vaccine (sickest patients prioritised).